Deepulak/Face-Recognition/README.md

 # Face-Recognition
 A simple face recognition script that identifies and classifies all faces in an image.

-You can watch this video to see how the code works: https://www.youtube.com/watch?v=D5xqcGk6LEc

 # How to Run
 - Install all of the packages listed in requirements.txt.
 - Place an image inside of the root direcotry called "test.png".
 This will be the file that faces will be identified in.